 You can also embed most Google files in your course site using the "Google Embed Tool".
 The Google Assignments file embed tool automatically manages file sharing permissions so the course can access and view the files.
 Why would this be useful?
 For instance, if you would like to link your syllabus that you created in a google doc each semester and update as the semester progresses, you can.
 Students will then not have to download an updated version, but rather just click on a link to your embedded syllabus and not have to leave your course site.
 If you embed a google file in your course and make changes, then your embedded file in your course is also updated.

 PLEASE NOTE: If you wish to preserve your files (such a syllabus) "as is" each semester and keep preserved copies, then you might NOT want to use the Google File Embed Tool.
 You may choose to add your google file as a URL link instead.

-Instructors can embed and share all files that you can store in Google Drive, including:
+Instructors can embed and share most files that you can store in Google Drive, including:

 - Google Docs, Sheets, or Slides